DexterHuang/CyberCodeOnline/UpdateNote.md

 - Halloween Event (10/01 to 10/31):

-  - Enemies and AFK bot farms will drop `Pumpkin Bro's Seed` which you can exchange for various rewards with `Pumpkin Bro` at the Alleyway in Market Street
+  - Enemies and AFK bot farms will drop `Pumpkin Bro's Seed` which you can exchange for various rewards with `Pumpkin Bro` at the Alleyway in Market Street, event based item will expire when event ends
-  - `Pumpkin Bro's Seed` are tradable between players and can be exchanged for: Locked Legendary Container, Rare Equipment Crate, Pumpkin Pie, Caramel Apple, Pumpkin Bro's Lollipop, and Skip Discount Tickets
+  - `Pumpkin Bro's Seed` are tradable between players and can be exchanged for several items
-  - `Caramel Apple` provides a 10% boost to AFK EXP and BTC gains for 20 minutes
+  - Added `Caramel Apple` provides a 10% boost to AFK EXP and BTC gains for 20 minutes, expires when event ends
-  - `Pumpkin Bro's Lollipop` provides a 20% damage boost for 10 minutes
+  - Added `Pumpkin Bro's Lollipop` provides a 20% damage boost for 10 minutes, expires when event ends
   - Halloween-themed chat frames and emblems are available during the event

 - Added translation support to gang chat channels